Creeper (band)

 Creeper are an English rock band from Southampton.
 Formed in 2014, the group originally featured vocalist Will Gould, guitarists Ian Miles and Sina Nemati, bassist Sean Scott, and drummer Dan Bratton.
 The band independently released their self-titled debut EP in 2014, before signing with Roadrunner Records and issuing follow-up The Callous Heart the next year.
 At the end of 2015, Nemati was replaced by Oliver Burdett and touring keyboardist/second vocalist Hannah Greenwood became an official band member.
 A third EP, The Stranger, was released in 2016 and reached the UK Rock & Metal Albums Chart top ten.

-The group's full-length debut album Eternity, in Your Arms reached number 18 on the UK Albums Chart in 2017.
-After an extensive touring cycle, Creeper took a year-long break and returned in 2020 with their second album Sex, Death & the Infinite Void, which reached number 5 in the UK.
-Bratton and Burdett left shortly thereafter and the group released American Noir in 2021.
-Jake Fogarty took over from Bratton around the time of the EP's release.
-After completing the touring cycle for Sex, Death & the Infinite Void and American Noir, Creeper signed with Spinefarm Records in 2022 for their next album.
+The group's full-length debut Eternity, in Your Arms reached number 18 on the UK Albums Chart in 2017.
+After touring extensively, Creeper took a year-long break and returned in 2020 with Sex, Death & the Infinite Void, which reached number 5 in the UK.
+Bratton and Burdett left shortly thereafter and the group released American Noir in 2021, after which Jake Fogarty took over from Bratton.
+Following tours for the pair of releases, Creeper signed with Spinefarm Records for 2023's Sanguivore.
+Guitarist Lawrie Pattison, who had been touring with the band since Burdett's departure, became an official band member in 2024.

-Formed through their mutual involvement in hardcore punk and post-hardcore groups in the Southampton area, Creeper are musically and stylistically influenced by fellow "goth punk" groups including AFI and Alkaline Trio, as well as more traditional punk rock acts like The Bouncing Souls and glam rock artists such as David Bowie.
+Each of the band's albums are concept albums, featuring a distinct shift in musical style linking to their individual narratives.
+Album's musical styles have ranged from horror punk, to Americana-influenced glam rock, to gothic rock.
 The band's songwriting is typically led by Gould and Miles, although Nemati also co-wrote many of their early songs.
 Creeper were hailed by critics as one of the best new rock bands shortly after their formation, winning awards from magazines Metal Hammer, Kerrang! and Rock Sound in 2016.